-In part 2 of this blog post I'm going to show you which sites are the big losers from Panda being rolled out in the UK (postscript: Part 2, Winners & Losers is now up).
+In part 2 of this blog post I'm going to show you which sites are the big losers from Panda being rolled out in the UK.
 For now, I'd like to focus on some of the additional information we have about the update from recent announcements and further speculation since March.

 Sites blocked by users are now algorithmically affected as well